Mischief Theatre: The Comedy About a Bank Robbery (2016)

 Lights!
 Camera!
-Improvise! and Mischief Movie Night
+Improvise! and Mischief Movie Night (2009)

 Lights!
 Camera!
-Improvise! is an improvised comedy show format devised and performed by Mischief Theatre.
+Improvise! is an improvised comedy show devised and performed by Mischief Theatre.
 The show was first presented at The Edinburgh Festival in August 2009 and has since been performed across the UK and internationally as well as at The Duchess Theatre in the West End.

-In the show a film collector named Oscar invites the audience to suggest genres, locations and a title for a film which he then finds in his extensive DVD collection.
-A company of six or seven performers then improvise a longform narrative based on these ideas under the direction of Oscar.
+In the show, a film collector named Oscar invites the audience to suggest genres, locations and a title for a film which he then finds in his extensive DVD collection.
+A company of six or seven performers then improvise a long-form narrative based on these ideas under the direction of Oscar.

 In 2013 the production won a Spirit of the Fringe Award at Edinburgh Fringe Festival.

 In 2017 the show, renamed Mischief Movie Night, began a limited run at The Arts Theatre in London's West End.

 In 2020 Mischief Theatre began live-streaming semi-regular performances of Mischief Movie Night In during the COVID-19 pandemic.

-Vaudeville Theatre residency

-In September 2019, Mischief Theatre began a yearlong residency at the Vaudeville Theatre in London's West End, alongside the long-running productions of The Play That Goes Wrong and The Comedy About a Bank Robbery.

-Groan Ups
+Groan Ups (2019)

 Groan Ups was written by Henry Lewis, Jonathan Sayer and Henry Shields, and was the first production of the residency, running from 20 September until 1 December 2019, featuring the original Mischief company and directed by Kirsty Patrick Ward.

-Magic Goes Wrong
+Magic Goes Wrong (2019)

 Magic Goes Wrong is a collaboration between the company and Penn & Teller that combines the Goes Wrong formula with actual stage magic.
-The production began previews 14 December 2019, prior officially opening on 8 January 2020.
+The production began previews 14 December 2019, prior to officially opening on 8 January 2020.
 It had been extended to run until August 2020, but the COVID-19 pandemic shut it down in March.
-The production reopens on 21 October 2021 at The Apollo Theatre for a strictly limited Christmas run.
+The production reopened on 21 October 2021 at The Apollo Theatre for a strictly limited Christmas run.

+The Comedy About Spies (2025)

+The Comedy About Spies, written by Henry Lewis and Henry Shields, ran from April to September 2025 at Noël Coward Theatre in London's West End.

+Christmas Carol Goes Wrong (2025)

+Christmas Carol Goes Wrong written by Lewis, Sheilds and Sayer is based on the 2017 BBC television special and due to open at The Lowry, Salford in November 2025 on a UK tour, including a season at the Apollo Theatre in London's West End from 6 December 2025 to 26 January 2026.

+Thespians: Greece The Musical (But Not That One) (2026)

+Mischief will present their first musical comedy Thespians premiering with book and lyrics by Jonathan Sayer and music and lyrics by Ed Zanders.
+It will premiere at the Mercury Theatre, Colchester from 9 to 23 May 2026 before touring the UK.